gmahe/stuart/README.md

 Node.js or Docker-compose are necessary.

-You need to add the MONGO_URI_STUART to connect to the remote mongo database.
+You need to add MONGO_URI_STUART environment variable to connect to the remote mongo database.

 ```bash
 > export MONGO_URI_STUART=my_mongo_url